nikitavoloboev/data/programming-languages/haskell/haskell.md

 # [Haskell](https://www.haskell.org)

-[Haskell book](http://haskellbook.com/) & [Thinking with types](https://leanpub.com/thinking-with-types) are great intros to Haskell, type systems and Type-Level Programming in Haskell.

 ## Notes

 - [Kinds are the types of types.
 Typeclasses are more like predicates or relations between types.](https://www.reddit.com/r/haskell/comments/8cdiql/isnt_a_typeclass_just_a_type_of_a_type/)